Travel to the most beautiful traditional houses in Iran

 Boroujerdies' Mansion has a love story.
 It is narrated that Sayyed Jafar Natanzi, a samovar merchant known as Boroujerdi, met a carpet merchant Sayyed Jafar Tabatabaei and proposed that his son marry Tabatabie 'daughter.
 Then the groom had to make a house that could compete with the one belonging to

 The Borujerdi House is a historic house museum in Kashan city.
-It was built in 1857.The mansion dating to the Qajar era and is located just north of the citadel at the southern end of the historic city.
+It was built in 1857.The mansion dates to the Qajar era and is located just north of the citadel at the southern end of the historic city.
 Over 150 craftsmen worked on the home, which includes

 A nice wooden entrance door, an octagonal input environment courtyard, backyard, series of different rooms, Shahneshin or the best room for the guests, tall windcatchers, kitchen, and rooms for servants.
 The house is famous for its unusual wind towers, which are made of stone, brick, sun-baked bricks, and composition of clay, straw,